Phones · Resale guide

 |---|---|---|

-Note that prices can vary slightly based on the storage variant (e.g., 64GB vs. 128GB, if applicable for this model).
+These prices are for the standard variant.
+Different storage configurations would typically see a ₹500-₹1,500 difference per tier.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the JBL Charge 5 in 2026